cstorey/blogue/posts/2013-03-16-ruby-property-testing-with-rantly.md

 So, you might well be thinking that these tests are trivial, and in a sense they are, but there is definitely value in them.
-For example, in the case of schema versioning, then you can define generators for different versions of the <span>DoSomething</span> message, and validate that say, we can parse them into an object that is meaningful within our domain model, and that they do still accurately reflect the original intent of the sender.
+For example, in the case of schema versioning, then you can define generators for different versions of the `DoSomething` message, and validate that say, we can parse them into an object that is meaningful within our domain model, and that they do still accurately reflect the original intent of the sender.